We're the FE Institution of the Year!

 • Renewables Preparation - Water Byelaws & Unvented Systems: 1–2 days

-**Although the MLP is scheduled for one academic year, BPEC allows up to 2 years from registration to complete the portfolio.
-The College will continue to support you with portfolio completion as best they can, even though your specific MLP course has concluded.
-Once your portfolio is completed, you can return to complete your ACS on a first-come, first-served basis.
+**Although the MLP is scheduled to take approximately one year and has a specific College portfolio submission deadline, BPEC allows up to 2 years from registration to complete the portfolio.
+The College can continue to support you with portfolio completion after the College deadline however, this will be treated as a course extension and additional fees will apply.
+Once your portfolio is completed, you can return to complete your ACS assessments on a first-come, first-served basis.

 COURSE FEES